Yikuan-PKU/SupplementalFig/README.md

 ![Figure 2](Fig2.png)

 **Figure 2.** Log-log plots (in Hessian eigenbasis) of the diagonal elements.
 Left: empirical covariance.
 Right: AWD-based H_2 (the 2nd moment).
-Unlike the per-layer plots, the Multi-layer log-log curves do not follow a single clean linear relationship: the local slope varies across the eigenvalue range.
+Unlike the per-layer plots, the Multi-layer log-log curves do not follow a clean linearity: the local slope varies across the eigenvalue range.

 ### Figure 3: Empirical Covar vs. AWD-based H_2 (Multi-layer level)